chemouna/AlgorithmsCatalog/README.md

   usually close in memory to the thing you just looked at.
 By contrast, heapsort jumps around significantly more. the element of the Since things that are close together will likely be cached together, quicksort tends to be faster.

+- Quicksort has O(n2) worst-case runtime and O(nlogn) average case runtime.
+However, it’s superior to merge sort in many scenarios because many factors influence an algorithm’s runtime, and, when taking them all together, quicksort wins out.
+  In particular, the often-quoted runtime of sorting algorithms refers to the number of comparisons or the number of swaps necessary to perform to sort the data.
+This is indeed a good measure of performance, especially since it’s independent of the underlying hardware design.
+However, other things – such as locality of reference also play an important role on current hardware.
+Quicksort in particular requires little additional space and exhibits good cache locality, and this makes it faster than merge sort in many cases.
+  Also it’s very easy to avoid quicksort’s worst-case run time of O(n^2) almost entirely by using an appropriate choice of the pivot, such as picking it at random (this is an excellent strategy).

+- The most direct competitor of quicksort is heapsort.
+Heapsort is typically somewhat slower than quicksort, but the worst-case running time is always Θ(n logn).
+  Quicksort is usually faster, though there remains the chance of worst case performance except in the introsort variant, which switches to heapsort when a bad case is detected.
+If it is known in advance that heapsort is going to be necessary, using it directly will be faster than waiting for introsort to switch to it.

+#### Dual-Pivot Quicksort
+Steps:
+1 - For small arrays (length < 17), use the Insertion sort algorithm.
+2 - Choose two pivot elements P1 and P2.
+We can get, for example, the first element a[left] as P1 and the last element a[right] as P2.
+3 - P1 must be less than P2, otherwise they are swapped.
+So, there are the following parts:
+        - part I with indices from left+1 to L–1 with elements, which are less than P1,
+        - part II with indices from L to K–1 with elements, which are greater or equal to P1 and less or equal to P2,
+        - part III with indices from G+1 to right–1 with elements greater than P2,
+        - part IV contains the rest of the elements to be examined with indices from K to G.
+4 - The next element a[K] from the part IV is compared with two pivots P1 and P2, and placed to the corresponding part I, II, or III.
+5 - The pointers L, K, and G are changed in the corresponding directions.
+6 - The steps 4 - 5 are repeated while K ≤ G.
+7 - The pivot element P1 is swapped with the last element from part I, the pivot element P2 is swapped with the first element from part III.
+8 - The steps 1 - 7 are repeated recursively for every part I, part II, and part III.

 ### MergeSort

 * If a dataset is really huge and doesn't fit into memory, then merge sort works better.